Health Library

 After the Procedure

-Most women stay in the hospital for 24 to 48 hours after a mastectomy.
+Most women stay in the hospital for 24 to 48 hours after a mastectomy, though some women may be able to go home the day of surgery.
 Your length of stay will depend on the type of surgery you had.
 Many women go home with drainage tubes still in their chest after mastectomy.
-The doctor will remove them later during an office visit.
+The drains will be removed later during an office visit.
 A nurse will teach you how to look after the drain, or you might be able to have a home care nurse help you.

 You may have pain around the site of your cut after surgery.
-The pain is moderate after the first day and then goes away over a period of a few weeks.
-You will receive pain medicines before you are released from the hospital.
+The pain is worst in the first few days after surgery and then goes away over a period of several weeks.
+You will receive pain medicines during your hospital stay.
+Talk with your surgeon about medicines to take for pain after surgery.

 Fluid may collect in the area of your mastectomy after all the drains are removed.
 This is called a seroma.
 It most often goes away on its own, but it may need to be drained using a needle (aspiration).